Owen Jones: Career

 He delivered the Royal Television Society's Huw Wheldon Memorial Lecture in November 2013, Totally Shameless: How TV Portrays the Working Class.

 While discussing the Pulse nightclub shooting during a Sky News live television newspaper review on 12 June 2016, he walked out when host Mark Longhurst maintained that the shooting was carried out against "human beings trying to enjoy themselves, whatever their sexuality".
-Jones insisted that the attack was a homophobic hate crime.
+Jones maintained that the attack was a homophobic hate crime.

 Jones published This Land: The Struggle for the Left on 24 September 2020.
 Jones was interviewed by Huck about the book.
 The book received a negative review from British trade unionist Len McCluskey, and was praised by Melissa Benn in the New Statesman: "Owen Jones has managed to produce a whodunnit political page-turner and a surprisingly fair account (given that Jones was a player in the Corbyn circles)".

 Jones has a YouTube channel which, as of October 2025, has 809,000 subscribers.

 In November 2025, Jones was sued for libel by BBC editor, Raffi Berg, after publishing an article titled BBC's Civil War Over Gaza on Drop Site News in December 2024.
 In the article, Jones accused Berg of "playing a key role in a wider BBC culture of 'systematic Israeli propaganda'".

+In a preliminary ruling in March 2026, the High Court ruled that Jones expressed an opinion in his article and supported that opinion by citing examples of Berg's actions.